Panitumumab (Vectibix®) is a targeted therapy drug. It is used to treat bowel cancer that has spread to other parts of the body.

 Indigestion or loss of appetite

 Some people have indigestion or acid reflux.
-Acid reflux is when acid comes up from the stomach into the gullet (oesophagus).
+Acid reflux is when acid comes up from the stomach into oesophagus (food pipe).
 Tell your doctor if this happens.
 They can give you treatment to help.

 During treatment, you may lose your appetite.
 Try to eat small meals regularly.
-If your appetite does not improve after a few days, let your nurse or dietitian know.
+If your appetite does not improve after a few days, tell your nurse.
+You can also ask to be referred to a dietitian.
 They can give you advice on improving your appetite and keeping to a healthy weight.

 Reduced levels of magnesium, potassium or calcium in the blood

 Some people have problems sleeping or feel anxious during treatment.
-Tell your doctor or nurse if you notice these symptoms.
+Tell your doctor or nurse if this happens.

 Raised blood sugar levels